Omer Bese

 I speak engineering;

 So I wonder why we accept "defaults" without questioning them.
 Every "standard" spec was once someone's best guess that got frozen into practice.
-When I look at any system (electrical, mechanical, software) my first question is; what constraint set this default, and has that constraint changed?
+When I look at any system (electrical, mechanical, software) my first question is: what constraint set this default, and has that constraint changed?
 Breaking the status quo is much easier when you question assumptions nobody revisits.

 I speak operations;